MikeDSmith/obsidian-callout-control/README.md

 Callout Control provides commands that affect callouts at different scopes, with options for both visual-only changes and Markdown updates.

+### Command Organization

+The plugin organizes commands by two main factors:
+1. **Scope** - which callouts are affected (Current, Section, or All)
+2. **Modification Type** - how changes are applied:
+   - **Markdown commands** - update both the visual state and the underlying Markdown
+   - **Visual-only commands** - only change the appearance without altering your document

+Each command is available in the Command Palette with a descriptive name indicating its scope and behavior.

 ### Available Commands

 The following commands are available in the plugin: